oroinc/documentation/user_guide/activities_cont_requests.rst

 Create a Contact Request from a Third-Party Application
 -------------------------------------------------------

-Add the CSS defined in the *System → Integrations → Embedded Forms* to your site.
+Add the code defined for the form to your site, as described in the :ref:`Embedded Forms guide <admin-embedded-forms>`.
 Use the forms of the "Magento Contact Us Request" type for the Magento-based businesses and of the "Contact Request" type for the other websites.
 Every time a user has filled the form it will be added to the Contact Requests grid in the Oro CRM.